Physical (Social) Distancing

 - Picking up medication at the pharmacy

 - Supporting vulnerable community members with meeting the above needs

 - NOTE: Many services can be accessed online so that you do not need to leave your home.
-If you must leave to shop for or pick up groceries or medication, limit it to once a week or less, avoid going to multiple stores, and follow recommendations for safe shopping.
+If you must go out to shop for essentials, limit trips to once a week or less, avoid going to multiple stores, and follow recommendations for safe shopping.